gvwilson/thirdbit/src/fiction/bear/index.md

 Mope hesitated.
 "If you don't tell her, I will," Dolly said, as if Mope was a badly-behaved child.

-The younger chimpanzee sighed.
+The younger gorilla sighed.
 "I know the bear," he said reluctantly.
 "The one from the market, Rust—I recognized her from mother's description.
 She's—she's involved in politics.
 Just like me," he added, as if daring Noxy to laugh or criticize.